zzyzxlab/tao.js/packages/docs/src/content/GLOSSARY.md

 ## TAO-Path
 A set of AppCons creating a sequence describing a value protocol

+## TAO-Paths
+A set of AppCons creating a sequence describing a value protocol

 ## TAO
 the basic library as well as the AC passed around